HazyResearch/deepdive/doc/doc/basics/chunking.md

 ### Feature Extraction

 To predict chunking label, we need to add features.
 We use three simple features: the word itself, its part-of-speech tag, and the part-of-speech tag of its previous word.
-We add an extractor in `application.conf`
+We add an extractor in `deepdive.conf`

     ext_features.input: """
       select w1.word_id as "w1.word_id", w1.word as "w1.word", w1.pos as "w1.pos",